shamika/shamika.github.io/_posts/2014-10-17-Create-Custom-MCollective-Agent-Plugin.md

 {% highlight ruby %}
 mco rpc wso2server echo msg="Hello"
 {% endhighlight %}
+Please noe that "wso2server" is the agent name and "echo" is the action and "msg" is the parameter required for the action.

-You will see every node is reponded with same "Hello" message and their time as follows,
+As a response you will see that every node is reponded with same "Hello" message and their time as follows,
 ![New agent invocation](/images/posts/20141017/plugin_invocation.png)